phillipsharring/gameoflife/README.md

 ## Feedback

 I did this as an exercise in OOP, phpspec, and programming in general.
 Feedback is invited.
-Send any to philsown at gmail.
+Send any to philsown at gmail or create an issue.
+Feel free to fork.
 Thanks.